oppia/oppia-android/wiki/Installing-Oppia-Android.md

 At a high-level, the steps to make Bazel work on Windows are:
 1. Install the Ubuntu subsystem
 2. Install Bazel
-3. Set Bazel sym link and ANDROID_HOME path permanently in your terminal
+3. Set up your environment
 4. Verify that the build is working

 **Step 1: Install Ubuntu subsystem**